 Since my last kitchen appliance shopping trip, I have received an appliance quote to compare my top two brand options.
+I have considered mechanical construction companies to install this for me.
 I was excited that my favorite appliance line was comparable to other lines with suite and builder discounts.
 If only the process of selecting the particular appliances were that simple.
 I have spent some time chalking out my kitchen design on our subfloor, attempting to gauge how much room I have for everything in my kitchen like the table, island, and cabinetry.
 The rain erased my chalk marks before I showed Jim the layout, so we grabbed some rocks from our new driveway and used the rocks to lay out a visual outline of our kitchen.
 After consulting with our builder, we made a few decisions to adjust a couple of interior walls.
 Overall, we thought we finally had a firm grasp on the kitchen layout.
 I simply needed to finalize my appliances choices.

 Unfortunately, the kitchen saga continued when we visited the Mart.
 I have concluded there is value in seeing major purchase items in person before I buy.
 However, with these kitchen appliances, each time I feel close to a final selection, new details throw a wrench into my perfect plan.
 This time, I thought my downdraft cook top would save space by eliminating the hood above my cook top.
 In addition, I planned to place my microwave under the cook top so it will be within easy reach for the kids.
 I am glad I saw the downdraft cook top in person and took the time to look under the cook top, because the downdraft fan takes up as much space as the height of the built in microwave within the underlying cabinet.
 Once again, we found ourselves wandering through the Mart isle in search of the perfect appliance suite.
 We are going to have to prioritize our wants and needs in order to finalize our appliances.